Organize Paper Clutter

 Once you have gone through all the paper you gathered up, you will then want to set up containers that will allow you to sort daily never to be faced with paper clutter, lost bills, or misplaced invitations again.

-Be sure to go through this basket daily.
+Be sure to go through this basket daily so you do not miss an important piece of mail.

 file basket used to organize paper clutter